D4wnstar/aetherwisp/Algebra lineare/Finite dimensional/Vector product.md

 $$\mathbf{a}\times\mathbf{b}\equiv \lVert \mathbf{a} \rVert \ \lVert \mathbf{b} \rVert \sin\theta\ \hat{\mathbf{n}}$$
 where $\lVert \cdot \rVert$ denotes the [[norm]] of a vector, $\theta$ is the angle between the vectors and $\hat{\mathbf{n}}$ is the unit vector perpendicular to both $\mathbf{a}$ and $\mathbf{b}$.
 The direction of $\hat{\mathbf{n}}$ can be inferred using the right-hand rule.
 For other forms, see below.

 The vector product is defined in a satisfactory manner only in three dimensional spaces, typically $\mathbb{R}^{3}$.
-Although there exist generalizations to $N$-dimensional vector spaces, none of them meet all of the properties below are consequently not used.
+Although there exist generalizations to $N$-dimensional vector spaces, none of them meet all of the properties below and are consequently not used.

 > [!question] A note on notation
 > The vector product is almost always denoted using the cross symbol $\times$.
 In some texts, especially older ones, it is denoted as $\mathbf{a}\wedge \mathbf{b}$.
 This notation is never used throughout these notes.